-Now that the humidity has evaporated, the bugs have all but disappeared, and the foliage is about to burst with color it’s a great time to hit the trails and hike!
+It’s beautiful outside so get your gear together to hit the trails!
 The Westerly Land Trust has some great nature trails right here in our neck of the woods, so dust off the backpack, don’t forget water and a snack (Bogue’s Alley in Pawcatuck offers delicious breakfast and lunch sandwiches), and treat your feet to a comfortable pair of hikers as you discover Wahaneeta Preserve, just one of the many Westerly Land Trust preserves.

-On the way to the pavilion and the open picnic area there is the Lucky Clover path with white oak trees peeking into the woods.
-Off in the distance I could hear the sharp shots of gun fire and remembered reading on The Westerly Land Trust website that during the months of Sept-Nov, there is hunting going on and hikers should wear orange clothing.
+On the way to the pavilion and the open picnic area, there is the Lucky Clover path with white oak trees peeking into the woods.
+Off in the distance, I could hear the sharp shots of gunfire and remembered reading on the Westerly Land Trust website that during the months of Sept-Jan, there is hunting going on and hikers should wear orange clothing.
 “Oops!”
 I thought.
 “Well, I hope the orange fluorescent marking on my backpack is enough!”

 I started my hike on the orange path which turned out to be a nicely maintained trail with small rocks and packed earth that led to the Cruickshank Chimney, a huge stone chimney with scrap metal and rusted pieces laying in front of the chimney – artifacts that tell a story about who once lived here.
 Turning back around you continue to follow the path over a brook with a couple of small bridges, past a bed of ferns, and sugar maples that dot the trail and there is a clearing not too far up ahead.